 Fees and taxes on property in Dubai

-In addition to legal fees, and fees that must be paid out to the developer or the estate agent, there may be land registration fees and maintenance fees that must be paid.
+In addition to legal fees, and fees that must be paid out to the developer or the real estate agent, there may be land registration fees and maintenance fees that must be paid.

 For new-build developments, expats can expect to pay roughly two percent on land registration fees.